Join us in January!

 You don’t want to miss this – the 2019 New Jersey Planning Conference is the Super Bowl for the land-use community and policy wonks.
-The preliminary schedule offers 50 sessions including proposed regulations on cannabis, what to expect with affordable housing, best practices in (re)development, the future of the Gateway project, coastal resiliency, electric vehicles, creatives placemaking, regional and state planning, racy conversations about equity, transportation and mobility, age-friendly communities, and of course – financing infrastructure, “if you build it, will the toilet flush”?
+The program offers nearly 50 sessions including proposed regulations on cannabis, what to expect with affordable housing, best practices in (re)development, the future of the Gateway project, coastal resiliency, electric vehicles, creatives placemaking, regional and state planning, racy conversations about equity, transportation and mobility, age-friendly communities, and of course – financing infrastructure, “if you build it, will the toilet flush”?
 Join professionals, advocates and decisions makers from all throughout the state and region for two-days of education, empowerment and tips and tools to take back to your towns.

-With over 50 sessions, 200 speakers, and 700 attendees, the annual New Jersey Planning Conference is the largest land use conference in the state.
+With nearly 50 sessions, 200 speakers, and 700 attendees, the annual New Jersey Planning Conference is the largest land use conference in the state.
 Join us on January 24th and 25th at the Hyatt Regency in New Brunswick.

 Co-hosted by the American Planning Association – New Jersey Chapter and the Edward J. Bloustein School of Planning and Public Policy, the conference aims to educate and empower planners and other land use professionals, elected and appointed officials, and citizen activists on ways to advance the art and science of good planning — physical, economic and social — to create communities that offer better and more equitable choices for how people live, work and play.